litestar-org/litestar/docs/usage/custom-types.rst

 Data serialization / deserialization (encoding / decoding) and validation are important parts of any API framework.

-Among others, Litestar supports Python's built-in dataclasses, Pydantic, and msgspec for these tasks, defaulting to msgspec with JSON as the serialization protocol.
+In addition to being capable to encode / decode and validate many standard types, litestar supports Python's builtin dataclasses and libraries like Pydantic and msgspec.

 While msgspec supports `a lot of types <https://jcristharif.com/msgspec/supported-types.html>`_, sometimes you may need to employ a custom type.
 Msgspec provides an `extension mechanism <https://jcristharif.com/msgspec/extending.html#mapping-to-from-native-types>`_ where you provide encoding and decoding hook functions which translate your type in a type that msgspec knows.

-Litestar supports this mechanism via ``type_encoders`` and ``type_decoders`` :term:`parameters <parameter>` which can be defined on every layer.
+However, sometimes you may need to employ a custom type.
+Litestar supports a mechanism where you provide encoding and decoding hook functions which translate your type in / to a type that it knows.
+You can provide them via the ``type_encoders`` and ``type_decoders`` :term:`parameters <parameter>` which can be defined on every layer.
 For example see the :doc:`litestar app reference </reference/app>`.

 .. admonition:: Layered architecture